catkira/open5G_phy/README.md

 * Frame sync (detailed description below)
 * Channel estimator (detailed description below)

-Disclaimer: It is unlikely that this low ressource implementation will become a 5G NR phy with all possible features.
-It is instead intended to use this as a basis for experiments with mobile data links that are '5G like' i.e. for UAV communication.
+<b>Disclaimer: It is unlikely that this low ressource implementation will become a 5G NR phy with all possible features.
+It is instead intended to use this as a basis for experiments with mobile data links that are '5G like' i.e. for UAV communication. </b>

 ![Overview diagram](doc/overview.jpg)